avinashpandu/ADOAssignment2/readme.txt

 	Function :initBufferPool
 	-------------------------

-1)Obtain a lock on the code block for making the #function(application) thread safe.
-2)Check for buffer pool existence.
+1)Open page file and initialize fHandle.If opening fails,throw an appropriate error code.
-3)Initialize the parameters of the buffer pool and the frame.
+#2)Initialize the linked list to be of size numPages and insert the Page Frame.
-4)Create the number of page frames based on the number of pages passed by calling the insert method from linked list.
-5)Unlock the block.#
+3)Initialize other Values in bp_manager  by calling the user defined function init_other_vals.
+4)The mgmtData is used for book keeping,which contains the information of pages read and pages wrote.

 	Function :shutdownBufferPool
 	----------------------------

-1)Obtain a lock on the code block for making the #function(application) thread safe.
-2)If the fix count of a page is greater than zero,set that the page has been pinned.
+1)If the fix count of a page is greater than zero,return an appropriate error code.
-3)Check if pages are dirty.If true,write the pages back to the disc.
+2)Check if pages are dirty.If true,write the pages back to the disc by calling forceFlushPool function.
-4)Delete the page frame.
-5)Free the memory that has been allocated to the buffer pool.
+3)Free the memory that has been allocated to the buffer pool.
-6)Unlock the block.#

 	Function : forceFlushPool
 	-------------------------

-1)Obtain a lock on the code block for making the #function(application) thread safe.
-2)Check if any page is dirty.If true,write the page back to the disk.
-3)Throw an error message if the writing to the disk was not successfull.
-4)Unlock the block.#
+1)Check if the buffer pool has been initialized.If not,throw an appropriate error code.
+#2)Traverse till the end of the page frame.
+3)If the dirty_Flag is set true and the fix_Count is equal to zero,then call the  writeBlock function to write the contents to the disk.
+#4)On success,return RC_OK to the calling function.

 	Function : markDirty
 	---------------------
+1)Check if the buffer pool has been initialized.If not,throw an appropriate error code.

-1)Traverse the contents of the page frame from the 1st node till last.
+2)Traverse the contents of the page frame from the 1st node till last.
-2)If the page is dirty,set the flag to true .RC_OK else,mark dirty failed error.
+3)If the page is dirty,set the flag to true.
-3)Return the appropriate message to the calling function.#
+4)On success,return RC_OK to the calling function..

 	Function : unpinPage
 	---------------------

+1)Check if the buffer pool has been initialized.If not,throw an appropriate error code.
+2)Traverse the contents of the page frame from the 1st node till last.
-1)Check if the requested page is in the buffer.
+###3)Reduce the fix count if the page is already in the buffer.(is this statement true ????)###
-2)Check for the fixcount of the page.If zero, check whether page was dirtied.
-3)If the dirty flag is set,write the page to disk and unpin it.
+###4)If the dirty flag is set,write the page to disk.
-4)On failure,throw an appropriate message.
+5)If the fix count of the frame array is less than zero ,return an appropriate error code.

 	Function : forcePage
 	--------------------

-1)Check for page frame existence.
+1)Check if the buffer pool has been initialized.If not,throw an appropriate error code.
 2)Write the current content of the page back to the page file on disk .
+3)Increase the count of pages_wrote.
-3)Return the appropriate message to the calling function.
+4)On success,return RC_OK to the calling function.

 	Function : pinPage
 	------------------

-1)Obtain a lock on the code block for making the #function(application) thread safe.
-2)Check if the page is already available in the buffer.If true,there is no need to pin the page again 3)Check if the buffer pool is free.If true,#pin the page.
+1)Check if the page is already present in the buffer pool.If yes,
+	a)Traverse the contents of the page frame from the 1st node till last. b)Increase the fix count of the page ( ##########) c)Check if the replacement strategy is either FIFO or LRU .If not,throw an appropriate error code.

-4)If the buffer pool is not free, check for the replacement algorithm passed .
+2)If the page is not present in the buffer pool,
-5)The page is replaced with the new page by calling the user defined function doalgorithm.
+	a)Check for minimum possible frame and get the page from file . b)##Assign the values of the page frame.
+######
+######
+######
+3)On success,return RC_OK to the calling function.

 **Statistics Functions**